djezael/adkill/README.md

-# Adkill - Kill Ads without browser extension -
+# AdKill - Kill Ads without browser extension
-- Version :2.4
+- Version : 2.6
 - Author : Penthium2
-- Release date : 2017-12-17
+- Release date : 2018-10-08
-- licence : GNU GPL V.3
+- Licence : GNU GPL V.3

 Inspired by original [hakerdefo] script.

 This script generates a powerful Hosts file for linux by merging 5 lists of advertisement references.
-More than 350 000 hosts Banned.
+More than 350 000 hosts banned.

 # Usage :
-Just run the script or add some options :
+Just run the script or add some options:
 - --ats : activate blacklist of ad/tracking servers listed in the hpHosts database.
 - --emd : activate blacklist of malware sites listed in the hpHosts database.
 - --exp : activate blacklist of exploit sites listed in the hpHosts database.